AneLivB/GEP/README.md

 #### Contact details

 This script was run by Bernice Sepers (bioinformatics pipeline) and Ane Liv Berthelsen (analysis).
-If you ahve any questions, please contact: ane_liv.berthelsen[at]uni-bielefeld.de
+If you have any questions, please contact: ane_liv.berthelsen[at]uni-bielefeld.de